Elizabeth Beisel: Survivor

 Beisel was one of 20 castaways to compete on Survivor: Island of the Idols, the 39th edition of the reality TV show.
 After starting off as a member of the Lairo tribe, she was selected as the first player to go to the eponymous Island of the Idols, where former players Sandra Diaz-Twine and "Boston" Rob Mariano acted as mentors to the competing castaways using their past knowledge of the game.
 In Beisel's case, they offered her a chance to receive an advantage if she beat Mariano in a fire making challenge.
 After losing the challenge to Mariano, she subsequently lost her vote at the first Tribal Council.
-Then, she was voted out on day 30 in the game.
+Later in the season, she was voted out on day 30 in the game.
 The initial vote resulted in a one-one tie between her and Janet Carbin, due to Karishma Patel playing a hidden immunity idol on herself.
 Beisel was then voted off in a 7-0 vote, making her the twelfth player voted out, placing 9th out of 20.
 Beisel eventually voted for runner up Dean Kowalski to win the game.

 However, this season is marred by several controversies.
 One of which is for instances of "inappropriate touching" from contestant Dan Spilo.
 The production crew strongly mishandled the situation, sparking a lot of controversy that ultimately got Spilo ejected from the game.
 After the incident, several female players, including Beisel, received backlash from the audience for using this scenario to further their game.
 Many fans speculate it was due to this drama that Beisel did not attend the season's reunion show.

-Beisel is also married to fellow Survivor 39 contestant Jack Nichting.
+Beisel is also married to her fellow Survivor castmate Jack Nichting.
 Coincidentally, Beisel and Nichting were never on the same tribe during the game, due to Nichting being voted out of the game before the merge.